leezhenghui/blog/architecture/BoostHighPerfAndConcurrencyNetworkServerUsingEventLoop.md

 # Boost high performance&concurrency network server using event-loop model

+Suppose that you have played with high performance network server, if you dig into the design/implementation details, you will find many of them are following event-loop programming model.
+Why?
 Note: structure reference: https://chamibuddhika.wordpress.com/2012/08/11/io-demystified/ http://www.wangafu.net/~nickm/libevent-book/Ref0_meta.html
 (ref: book: unix network programming chapter 6)Before describing select and poll, we need to step back and look at the bigger picture,